MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/configure-the-max-degree-of-parallelism-server-configuration-option.md

 -   If the affinity mask option is not set to the default, it may restrict the number of processors available to [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] on symmetric multiprocessing (SMP) systems.

 -   Setting max degree of parallelism (MAXDOP) to 0 allows [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] to use all the available processors up to 64 processors.
 However, this is not the recommended value for most cases.
-For more information on the recommended values for max degree of parallelism, see the [#Guidelines](Guidelines) section in this page.
+For more information on the recommended values for max degree of parallelism, see the [Recommendations](#Recommendations) section in this page.

 -   To suppress parallel plan generation, set **max degree of parallelism** to 1.
 Set the value to a number from 1 to 32,767 to specify the maximum number of processor cores that can be used during a single query execution.
 If a value greater than the number of available processors is specified, the actual number of available processors is used.
 If the computer has only one processor, the **max degree of parallelism** value is ignored.